 - Water hardness: Water hardness varies throughout the country.
 To get the best results people in hard water areas need to use more detergent.

-ALWAYS CHECK THE DOSING INSTRUCTIONS OF THE DETERGENT YOU ARE USING.For easier dosage, try pre-dosed laundry capsules, like the Ariel 3in1 PODS Washing Capsules Original.
+ALWAYS CHECK THE DOSING INSTRUCTIONS OF THE DETERGENT YOU ARE USING.For easier dosage, try pre-dosed laundry capsules, like the Ariel All-in-1 PODS Washing Capsules Original.
 Just pop in a capsule, if you have to deal with heavy dirt, pop in two.